-Philadelphia, PA - Cheese is nutritious food made mostly from the milk of cows but also other mammals, including sheep, goats, buffalo, reindeer, camels, and yaks.
-Around 4000 years ago people have started to breed animals and process their milk.
+Philadelphia, PA - Cheese is nutritious food made mostly from cows' milk and other mammals, including sheep, goats, buffalo, reindeer, camels, and yaks.
+Around 4000 years ago, people started to breed animals and process their milk.
 That's when the cheese was born. see PhillyBite.com "Top Cheese Shops In Philadelphia" Guide

 Tips on Buying Cheese

 1. When buying cheese, it’s best to find a reliable source, such as a specialty market, cheese shop, or gourmet foods store that specializes in cheeses.
 Often, your local farmer’s market and a cheesemaker’s Web site are excellent resources, as you will often speak directly to the cheesemakers, who will ensure that the products are in the best possible condition.
 When using a retail store, you will want to make sure that the staff is knowledgeable and that turnover is swift.
 Those consumers that are the most fortunate will live in larger cities and have cut-to-order or cut-and-wrap retailers.

 2. Check the labels, especially on fresh cheeses, to ensure that the product is well within its expiration date.
 For larger cheeses cut down to smaller amounts, the store label should also include an expiration date near the weight and price amounts.
 If cheese is reduced in price for a quick sale, it’s generally not a bargain, and your experience will be a less than happy one.